K. G. Rajasekharan

-K. G. Rajasekharan (February 14, 1947 - March 21, 2019) was an Indian film director in Malayalam movies.
+Kadakathuveettil Govindakurup Rajasekharan (February 14, 1947 – March 21, 2019) was an Indian film director in Malayalam movies.
 He had directed 20 Malayalam movies.
 He directed his debut movie Padmatheertham in 1978.

 Personal life

 He was born to Edava Kurunilakode Kadakathuveettil Govinda Kuruppu and J Kamalaksiyamma on 12 February 1947.
 He completed B.Sc. from Kollam S.N.
 College.
 He started his movie career as an assistant director in the movie Midumidukki in 1968.